hard-drive-platter-and-read-write-arm-990x358

 The arrival of the Internet in the 21st century introduced a new dimension for criminal activity to flourish: the World Wide Web.
 Nowadays, every industry—retail, government, medical, and technology—collects, stores, and shares electronic consumer data, often compromised by hackers.

-In January 2022, the Identity Theft Research Center reported that the number of data breaches surpassed the record previously set in 2020 by 23 percent, primarily by phishing and ransomware scams.
+In January 2024, the Identity Theft Research Center reported that the number of data breaches surpassed the record 2022 record by a staggering 72 percent, primarily by phishing and ransomware scams.
 To meet the growing needs of internet-based crime-fighting, careers in computer forensics are in high demand.

 Data breaches happen to small businesses and big-name companies like Facebook and T-Mobile.
 Digital crimes include fraud, computer terrorism, data theft, denial of service attacks, and technological espionage, which leave behind electronic trails.
 Computer forensics experts are tasked with backtracking this information and bringing justice to those whose online privacy has been illegally compromised.

-Because of the absence of federal data protection laws in the United States, computer forensic specialists may be needed to create digital security policies at the national level in the coming years.
-As of 2022, there are no federal standards in place to hold businesses and organizations accountable for protecting people’s personal information.
+Because federal data protection laws do not exist in the United States, computer forensic specialists may be needed to create digital security policies at the national level in the coming years.
+As of 2024, no federal standards are in place to hold businesses and organizations accountable for protecting people’s personal information.

 In May 2018, the European Union introduced data protection regulations by rolling out the General Data Protection Regulation (GDPR).
 This is a solid start for a global standard, but millions of Americans remain at the whim of companies’ unregulated data security policies and hackers.

-So how does one become a digital forensics professional?
-Many aspiring computer crimes experts begin by enrolling in a two- to four-year computer forensics program.
-These programs offer investigative techniques, computer ethics, white-collar crime, mobile forensics, and laws of searching & seizing digital property.
+So, how does one become a digital forensics professional?
+Many aspiring computer crime experts begin by enrolling in a two- to four-year computer forensics program.
+These programs offer investigative techniques, computer ethics, white-collar crime, mobile forensics, and laws of searching and seizing digital property.
 After graduation, a person may be eligible for digital consulting, cybersecurity, criminal investigation, and counter-terrorism.

 Read on to discover what to expect from a computer forensics college—both online and traditional on-campus programs—in addition to learning about school accreditation and professional certification options.